 Statement of Special Interest

 As space ran out in the old churchyards, cemeteries were created in the mid 19th century.
 The social reform ideas of the time influenced the design of cemeteries; they provided amenity areas of green, open spaces within urban settings for the enjoyment, health and also moral improvement of the living as well as the commemoration of the deceased.
 The Old Town Cemeteries are an excellent example of this.
 They were a designed extension to the 16th century Holy Rude kirkyard (see separate list) and were laid out on a commanding position below the Castle, providing splendid views over the Carse and Forth Valley.
 They were an instructive pleasure ground, the pathways bounded with wrought and cast ironwork led to separate cemeteries, each with their distinctive character.
-Carvings guide the visitor to Bibilical texts and through statuary, the 'heroes' of the Scottish Reformation are celebrated for their involvement in the establishment of the Presbyterian Church.
-The location may also have been chosen to intentionally highlight Stirling's central role in Scottish history and religious development.
+Carvings guide the visitor to Bibilical texts and through statuary, the heroes of the Scottish Reformation are celebrated for their involvement in the establishment of the Presbyterian Church.
+The location may also have been chosen to intentionally highlight Stirling s central role in Scottish history and religious development.
 The Valley Cemetery was laid out at the instigation of 4 prominent Stirling men; William Drummond who ran a family seed business with his relative Peter Drummond (writer and publisher of religious tracts), Provost William Rankin and Rev Charles Rogers (local preacher and also writer of religious tracts).
 The statues, by Alexander Handyside Ritchie were erected over a number of years, with money from public subscription.
 The Cemeteries illustrate the spirit of social reform of the time as well as documenting the different trends in remembering the dead, and continue to operate as a tourist spot as they did when first created.
 They also contain good quality works of statuary and ironwork with ornamental planting throughout.
-The Cemeteries are listed on the 2003 draft Inventory of Gardens and Designed Landscapes.
-List description updated and upgraded from category B to A, November 2003.
+List description updated and changed from category B to A, November 2003.